zelon88/HRCloud2/README.md

 -Can archive and dearchive appropriate filetypes (various dependencies to enable support).

--Can convert document, image, audio, and archive filetypes to other filetypes (various dependencies to enable support).
+-Can convert document, image, audio, 3d model, presentation (slideshow/pages), and archive filetypes to other filetypes (various dependencies to enable support).

 -Image editing features (rotate, resize, convert.
 API for maintain A/R).